 We hit 15 million customers!

-The 10th anniversary of ProFlowers is celebrated by over 500 employees and alumni-A Decade of Pushing the Petal to the Metal
+The 10th anniversary of our ProFlowers brand is celebrated by more than 500 employees and alumni—that’s a Decade of Pushing the Petal to the Metal!

 Provide Commerce is voted as one of “California’s Best Places to Work” by Employers Group.